Guhndahb/fort_calc/README.md

 ## FAQ

+- Why is almost everything in main.py?
+  Because this was a tiny project that suffered massive feature creep and I haven't gotten around to refactoring.
+That's my excuse, anyways, and I'm sticking to it.

+- How useful are the results?
+  I strongly believe, but have no way to prove, that they are going to be more accurate than general BPH testing which is going to be subject to all the same poor data problems.
+This program attempts to mitigate these problems with maffs.
+How it does so is explained in detail in this README.

+- Then why is it giving me ideal FORT values that aren't very close?
+  The cost curve is VERY flat where the "dip" that represents the ideal FORT resides.
+This means tiny changes (namely switching between linear and quadratic curves, and insufficient clean input - particularly at the testing FORT value) can cause significant shifts.
+The good news is that because it's so flat, choosing one over another is unlikely to impact your run speed appreciably.

 - Why exclude the fort run from training?
   Because the fort run includes the offline restart cost; we want to model only the online trending behavior.